 - Combine flour together with baking powder.
 Using a spatula, fold in flour by thirds; be very gentle with the dough, so you don't over mix and lose the fluffiness.
 Spray a 7 or 9 inch cake pan with cooking spray.

 - Place half of the batter into a baking pan.
 If you have another pan in the same in size, repeat with the remaining batter.
-If you don’t have a pan, after baking the first layer, use the same pan.
+If you don’t have a second pan, use the same pan after baking the first layer.

-- Bake at 350F for 30 minutes.
+- Bake at 350°F for 30 minutes.
 Use a toothpick to check if the cake is baked.
-Once the cake cools, cut the cake into two slices.
+Once the cake cools, cut the cake into two halves.

-- Cmmbine whipping cream with condensed milk.
+- Combine whipping cream with condensed milk.
 Soak the inside of all slices with the sweetened cream.
-In the meantime, dice toasted hazelnuts and set aside.

 Dulce De Leche Cream